 Tourist arrivals in Thailand have fallen sharply in the last couple of years as a result of the failing world economy, anti-government protests in Bangkok, and government-ordered army shootings last May that killed more than 90 people, including two western journalists.

-Thailand too has recently made tourist visas more difficult to obtain (it boggles the mind as to why), so the country is likely to see even less tourists, particularly long-stay ones, in the coming months.
+Thailand too has recently made tourist visas more difficult to obtain so the country is likely to see even less tourists, particularly long-stay ones, in the coming months.

-Thailand’s banks have done a pretty good job managing risk though, with none of the problems of many banks in the EU and America.
-So, whether or not the country has to lower its GDP expectations, its still in a far more stable situation financially than most of the more ‘developed’ countries.
+Thailand’s banks have done a good job managing risk though, with none of the problems of many banks in the EU and America.
+So, whether or not the country has to lower its GDP expectations, it still seems it may be in a far more stable situation financially than most of the more developed countries.